View-my-Git-Lab-krafi/git-backed-diary/README.md

-`pip install markdown2 pycryptodome PySide2 crypto bcrypt passlibtkinter webbrowser `
+`pip install markdown2 pycryptodome PySide2 crypto bcrypt passlib

 ## Update news
 i was trying to rewrite this project to godot to make it cross platform also good UI